NovaPlays134/ThemeManager/README.md

 because of the headers not loading :D

 # How to install
-copy everything from the downloaded folder exept the README file and paste everything in the Lua Scripts folder
+copy everything from the downloaded folder exept the README file and paste everything in the Stand folder

 # suggestions
 if you have any cool themes you can send them in my discord or to me with dms